fugitivelabs/yote/README.md

 To run the application locally:

-1. Install all dependencies and run both mongo and redis.
+1. Install all dependencies and run mongo.
 2. Clone the github repo and cd into the directory.
 3. Run ``` $ npm install``` to install the application's node dependencies (npm is installed alongside node).
 4. Locate and copy the **secrets.js** file into the top level directory for the project.
   * This file contains the randomized session keys as well the application API keys, and is not tracked by Github.
-5. Locate and copy **ssl** folder into the top level directory for the project
-  * This contains the necessary keys for implementing https connections.
-(These files will be provided to you securely outside of the Github repo).

 Your folder structure should look something like this:
 ```